 The longer answer and explantion is:

 Historically, weddings were performed only by religious leaders, like priests, rabbis, imams and others.
-Those folks are still basically officiants, but you need to belong to that religion to be married by them.
-And the ceremony for each religion usually follows a required format for that religion.
+Those folks are still basically officiants, but if you want to be married by one, you need to be a member of that religion.
+For those people moving away from religion, there wasn't a great option.

-Some nontheist communities, like The Humanist Society and the Society for Ethical Culure, wanted ways to marry their community members, so these two organizations were granted 'religious designation' for the purposes of officiating wedding ceremonies.
+Some nontheist communities, like The Humanist Society and the Society for Ethical Culure, wanted ways to marry their community members that reflected the personalities and life views of the couple, so these two organizations were granted 'religious designation' for the purposes of officiating wedding ceremonies.
 Even though they're nonreligious, their officiants are still called ministers or clergy.
 It's a gap in the language because the federal government hasn't recognized a nonreligious term.
 I'm a Humanist clergy in the eyes of the state, even though I don't practice a religion.

 When this opening was made for nonreligious groups to be designated "religions," many groups created their own mock religions in order to get in on the business of marrying people.
 That's where "religions" like the Church of the Flying Spaghetti Monster come from.
 Some organizations were formed in good faith, like American Marriage Ministries and others, but many of the other organizations are essentially cashing in on a loophole in the system.

 none of these roles imply any level of training except Celebrant.
 They only cover an officiant's legal right to marry people.
 Most officiants enter into the role in good faith, and do research and learn how to put together a ceremony.
 However, Celebrants are people who are trained in the history and design of ceremony, in public speaking, and in managing the ceremony event, and who then go on to be endorsed in one of the ways above to legally officiate weddings.